 Vacations are great, but they only last for a week or two and you’re spending money like a drunken sailor – that’s what a vacation is.
 We took a lot of those during our work lives, but we wanted those vacations to last forever.
 So three years ago we early retired and now we are living in places we used to visit on vacation.
 It is possible, but it requires a different mindset.

-Here is the dollar converted (from Euros) totals for our recent month-long stay in Kotor, Montenegro, mid-August to mid-September.
+Here is the dollar converted (from Euros) totals for our recent month-long stay in Kotor, Montenegro, mid-August to mid-September in 2018.
 This is exactly what it cost us to live in one of the most beautiful places on the planet.

 Apartment Rent….. $1,035.00

 -We could have saved $200 – $250 on rent… and found a place further from the water with no view.
 But we splurged a little – and August into September was still high season.

 -About $75 – $80 of ‘groceries’ was for carry-out beer.

 -U.S. property accounts for taxes and insurance on our Ohio house.

 -Travel includes initial bus transport from Zagreb, Croatia, and all local Kotor buses and taxis.